felixmulder/felixmulder.github.io/writing/2020-08-25-Revisiting-application-structure.md

 -- Pass-through instance for transformers instance {-# OVERLAPPABLE #-}
   ( Monad (t m)
-  , MonadTransControl t
+  , MonadTrans t
   , MonadLog m
   ) => MonadLog (t m) where
   logLn level msg = lift (logLn level msg)
 ```

-The instance is used in order to provide instances for any transformer.
-Getting
+The instance above is used in order to provide instances for any transformer.
-us past the dreaded n^2 issue!
+Getting us past the dreaded `n^2` issue!

 Now it comes time to choose how to implement our effects.
 For each effect,
 there's a newtype that constitutes the effect: